usgs/wdfn-blog/content/api_catalog.md

 **Read our [documentation for the portal's API](https://www.waterqualitydata.us/webservices_documentation/).**  It's about a 15-minute read and should let you begin to understand basic functionality.
-Or get started even faster by **[interactively building a search](https://www.waterqualitydata.us/);** after the query is built the website will give you code you can embed directly into your application.
+Or get started even faster by **[interactively building a search](https://www.waterqualitydata.us/);** after the query is built using the advanced form, the website will give you code you can embed directly into your application.

-<span class="usa-tag">NOTE</span>
+<span class="usa-tag">NOTE</span> WQX data are output in a long format, which has the benefit of
-The WQX output format is long, detailed, nested, and "narrow" as opposed to "wide."
-Some of our users have expressed interest in a wide format which is a simplified gridded output where constituents define columns, laboratory samples define rows, and numeric results and qualifiers are in each grid cell.
-Water Quality Portal does not support this as a machine-friendly output format; it sacrifices too much essential detail without the end user having control over this selective process.[^sorich] But certain software libraries (_e.g.,_ [DataRetrieval for R](/dataretrieval)) may enable generation of such simplified grids by thoughtfully post-processing WQX data.
+creating a standard, pre-defined number of fields that convey important metadata.
+The downside of this format is that is splits up individual measurements or results for a particular sampling event.
+However, there are many tools available to help reformat WQX data for ease of analysis.
+In fact, the USGS has created and maintains the [R package dataRetrieval](/dataretrieval)), which can take issue needed API calls *and* facilitate conversion of the reuslting dataset into format more friendly for immediate use.

 </div>